What Is Classical Studies?

 Depending on the job, social scientists may need a wide range of personal characteristics.
 You need intellectual curiosity and creativity, because you're constantly seeking new information about people, things, and ideas.
 Objectivity, open-mindedness, and systematic work habits are important in all kinds of social science research.
 The ability to think logically and methodically is important to a political scientist, for example, to compare the merits of various forms of government.
 Perseverance is essential for an anthropologist, who might spend years accumulating artifacts from an ancient (or contemporary) civilization.
 Excellent written and oral communication skills are necessary for all these professionals.

 Here are some examples of careers you can pursue with a Classical Studies foundation and extra educational credentials:

 - Anthropologists and sociologists often find opportunities to perform policy research for consulting firms, nonprofit organizations, and social service agencies in such areas as crime, ethnic conflict, public health, and refugee policy.
 They can also work in product development, marketing, advertising, and in human resources, focusing on conflict resolution and issues relating to workforce diversity.

-- As construction projects increase, archaeologists will be needed to perform preliminary excavations in order to preserve historical artifacts.
+- As construction projects increase, archaeologists are needed to perform preliminary excavations in order to preserve historical artifacts.
 Geographers advise government, real-estate developers, utilities, and telecommunications firms on where to build new roads, buildings, power plants, and cable lines; and on environmental matters, such as where to build a landfill or preservation of wetland habitats.
-As the use of GIS technology expands, geographers will find numerous job opportunities applying the technology in non-traditional areas, such as emergency assistance to track locations of ambulances, police, and fire rescue units, and in homeland security and defense.
+As the use of GIS technology expands, geographers can find numerous job opportunities applying the technology in non-traditional areas, such as emergency assistance to track locations of ambulances, police, and fire rescue units, and in homeland security and defense.